way2muchnoise/CurseForgeBadge-Unofficial/README.md

 ## Usage
 The base url is [https://cf.way2muchnoise.eu](https://cf.way2muchnoise.eu).
 Both http and https are available.

-**I advise using http when using it on GitHub since it doesn't seem to like my https that much.**
+Changed some stuff around based on feedback from @itsmeow and GitHub now likes my https.
+**So you can also use it in your .md files on GitHub with https now!**

 ### Possible patterns